 Well, it’s hard to believe it’s September already.
 The kids are back to school and settled into their new routines.
 Lockers have been organized and the shiny new supplies have already lost some of their luster.
 Also back is one of my least favorite tasks - packing lunches.

 We’re heading into the home stretch of a so-so summer.
 Personally, it wasn’t hot enough for me and the pool days were too few and far between.
-I’ve kicked into back to school mode already though we have a few weeks left and the kids are in desperate need of some last
+I’ve kicked into back to school mode already though we have a few weeks left and the kids are in desperate need of som

 Summer vacation is often times synonymous with road trip.
 If you’re planning a trip with the kiddos in the next couple months, here are a few off-line entertainment ideas.